Saief1999/sendcm-downloader/readme.md

 # Sendcm Folder Downloader

-a small script that gives the ability to download whole folders from send.cm
+a small tool that gives the ability to download whole folders from send.cm

 ![demo](./resources/demo.gif)